George Eastman: Infirmity and suicide

 In his final two years, Eastman was in intense pain due to a disorder affecting his spine.
 He had trouble standing, and his walk became a slow shuffle.
 Today, it might be diagnosed as a form of degenerative disease such as disc herniations from trauma or age causing either painful nerve root compressions, or perhaps a type of lumbar spinal stenosis, a narrowing of the spinal canal caused by calcification in the vertebrae.
 Since his mother suffered during the final two years of her life in a wheelchair, she also may have had a spine condition, but that is uncertain.
 Only her uterine cancer and successful surgery are documented in her health history.

 As a result of his pain, Eastman suffered from depression.
-On March 14, 1932, Eastman died by suicide with a single gunshot through the heart.
-His suicide note read, "To my friends, my work is done – Why wait?
+On March 14, 1932, Eastman killed himself with a single gunshot through the heart, leaving a note reading: "To my friends, my work is done – Why wait?
 GE."

-Raymond Granger, an insurance salesman in Rochester, was visiting to collect insurance payments from several members of the staff.
-He arrived at the scene to find the workforce shocked and upset.
-At least one chronicler said that Eastman's fear of senility or other debilitating diseases of old age was a contributing factor to his action.

-Eastman's funeral was held at St. Paul's Episcopal Church in Rochester; his coffin was carried out to Charles Gounod's "Marche Romaine".
-It was buried in the grounds of the company he founded, at what is now known as Eastman Business Park.
+Eastman's funeral was held at St. Paul's Episcopal Church in Rochester.
+His cremated remains were buried on the grounds of the company he founded, at what is now known as Eastman Business Park.

-The Security Trust Company of Rochester was the executor of Eastman's estate.
 His entire estate was bequeathed to the University of Rochester.